Reloaded-Project/Reloaded-II/Docs/QuickStart.md

 ![Download Mod and Unhide](./Images/DownloadModAndUnhide.gif)

+If the mod download doesn't contain a directory in the zip/7z/rar archive etc. just create a new folder in the mods directory yourself.

 ### Enable Mod and Launch Application
 From there, simply enter the `Application Portal`, enable the mod and launch the application.